ubirch/ubirch-accounting-service/README.md

 _category_: (Optional) It is the category for the stored event.
 Use 'anchoring' or 'verification'.

 _start_: (Optional) It is the start time of the query.
-The format is "yyyy-M-dd"
+The format is "yyyy-MM-dd"

 _end_: (Optional) It is the end time of the query.
-The format is "yyyy-M-dd"
+The format is "yyyy-MM-dd"

 _only_count_: (Optional) It turns on the count mode only.
 It will count the events only.